- Home

 MRI scan

 Your doctor will usually recommend an MRI (magnetic resonance imaging) scan to check for brain tumours and to help plan treatment.
 An MRI scan uses a powerful magnet and a computer to build up detailed pictures of your body.
-Let your doctor or nurse know if you have a pacemaker or any other metallic object in your body (e.g. surgical clips after heart or bowel surgery).
+Let your doctor or nurse know if you have a pacemaker or any metallic object in your body (e.g. surgical clips after heart or bowel surgery).
 The magnet can interfere with some pacemakers, but newer pacemakers are often MRI-compatible.

 The pictures from an MRI scan are generally more detailed than pictures from a CT scan.